Covalent Bonding and Molecular Structure | General Chemistry 1

 Exceptions to the Octet Rule

-A chemical species with an odd number of valence electrons.
-It is formed by homolytic cleavage that contains one or more unpaired electrons.
-Many radicals are highly reactive: the unpaired electron tends to form a covalent bond with an unpaired electron on another molecule
+A free radical is a chemical species with an odd number of valence electrons, formed by homolytic cleavage, containing one or more unpaired electrons.
+Free radicals are highly reactive because the unpaired electron tends to form a covalent bond with an unpaired electron on another molecule.

 Expanded valence shell

-Atoms with a valence shell n 3 can have more than 8 valence electrons around them.
-This is because they also have d orbitals which can be used in bonding to form an expanded octet
+Atoms with a valence shell n 3 can have more than eight electrons in their valence shell.
+This is because they also have d orbitals that can be used in bonding to form an expanded octet.

-Phosphorus is in the third period of the periodic table and therefore has 3s, 3p and 3d orbitals.
-The 3d orbitals of phosphorus in PCl5 are used and form an expanded octet ⇒ P has 10 electrons in its outer shell
+P is in the 3rd period of the periodic table and therefore has 3s, 3p and 3d orbitals.
+The 3d orbitals of phosphorus in PCl5 are used and form an expanded octet ⇒ P has 10 electrons in its outer shell.

 Check your knowledge about this Chapter